-Note: students with a TUD Bachelor's degree must submit their TUD transcript including CGPA statement (request transcript at the Service desk of the faculty).
+Note: students with a Delft University of Technology Bachelor's degree must submit their Delft University of Technology transcript including CGPA statement (request transcript at the Service desk of the faculty).

-- 10) In the essay (see application webpage), it must also be explained why the applicant is interested in EWEM and the partner universities. - 11) When evaluating the application, the lack of one or more of these requirements will be weighed against the other qualifications of the applicant, and possible admission might be considered.
+- 10. In the essay (see application webpage), the applicant's interest in EWEM and the partner universities must be explained. - 11.
+When evaluating the application, the lack of one or more of aforementioned requirements will be weighed against the other qualifications of the applicant, and possible admission might be considered.